 If you are a person who uses a lot of product, it is best to wash your hair once a week or every two weeks.

-As I stated before, conditioner is essential.
-Use conditioner every time you wash your hair to keep it moisturized.
-Be sure to coat the ends of the hair with conditioner, as the ends are the oldest and most fragile part of your hair.
+As I stated before, the conditioner is essential.
+Use conditioner every time you wash it to keep it moisturized.
+Be sure to coat the ends with conditioner, as the ends are the oldest and most fragile part of your hair.

 Trim Your Split Ends